 The mortgage checklist below outlines the personal and financial documents most lenders require when you apply for a mortgage.
 Borrowers are required to provide extensive documentation to verify your employment, income, assets, financial profile and tax history.
 This is so the lender can evaluate your credit-worthiness as a buyer and make sure that you have the financial ability to make your monthly payment and repay the mortgage.
 The requested documents may vary by lender, borrower and loan program, but almost always include the items listed on our mortgage checklist below.

-For example, when you apply for a mortgage you are usually required to provide two years of tax returns and W-2s, two months of pay stubs an bank statements and current statements for any investment, brokerage or retirement accounts.
+For example, when you apply for a mortgage you are usually required to provide two years of tax returns and W-2s, two months of bank statements and current statements for any investment, brokerage or retirement accounts and one month of pay stubs.
 Additionally, you are also required to submit statements and account balances for all outstanding debts including credit cards, auto and student loans.
 Even though your current loans appear on your credit report, lenders also want to review your most updated account information.

 Please note that the mortgage checklist for self-employed borrowers and borrowers with income-producing rental properties outlines additional documents that lenders usually require.
 For example, in addition to the standard borrower income and asset documents, self-employed applicants are also required to submit the schedule C from their personal tax return, corporate or partnership tax returns depending on the type of business they own, a profit and loss (P&L) statement for their business and business bank account statements if you apply for certain mortgage programs.
 You may also be required to provide a balance sheet if the business has any outstanding loans.

 If you want to use income from a rental property to qualify for a mortgage you are required to provide the schedule E from your personal tax returns that outlines the profit or loss attributable to the property plus any executed lease or rental agreements.
 You may also want to submit a detailed schedule of all of the income and expenses for the property.